Manchester Storm (1995–2002)

 The Manchester Storm were an ice hockey team from Manchester, England.
-The team formed in 1995, playing their home games at the then newly built NYNEX Arena, but they folded during the 2002–03 season.
+The team formed in 1995 by Ogden Entertainment and arena/team Managing Director Lee Esckilsen.
+The Storm played their home games at the then newly built NYNEX Arena, but they folded during the 2002–03 season.

 Early success

 Storm won the British Hockey League Division One in their first season, watched by an average crowd of 6,342.
 Success in the end of season promotion/relegation play-offs followed, resulting in Storm being promoted to the Premier Division of the British Hockey League.
 However, Britain's league structure was changed in 1996, with the formation of the Ice Hockey Superleague, of which the Manchester team were a founder member.
 This was alongside Ayr Scottish Eagles, Basingstoke Bison, Bracknell Bees, Cardiff Devils, Newcastle Riverkings, Nottingham Panthers and Sheffield Steelers.
 The highs of the inaugural season weren't matched in season 2 though, and Storm finished a disappointing seventh in the league.
 This led to the sacking of coach John Lawless.

 American Kurt Kleinendorst was brought in for the 1997–98 season and he completely changed the face of the playing staff.
 There were 12 new faces on the 19 strong roster when the season started and they went on to make history for a British club in the European Hockey League.
-As well as holding Dynamo Moscow to a regulation time draw (losing 2–3 in overtime), they beat Sparta Prague home and away — winning 7–0 at home and 4–3 in the Czech capital.
+As well as holding Dynamo Moscow to a regulation time draw (losing 2–3 in overtime), they beat Sparta Prague home and away – winning 7–0 at home and 4–3 in the Czech capital.

 Storm hold the record for the largest ice hockey attendance at a UK league game, set on 23 February 1997, when 17,245 people watched a match against Sheffield Steelers.
 At the time, this was also a European record.
-The record for the largest attendance at any ice hockey game in the UK is 17,551 at The O2 arena (London) on 30 September 2007 for a NHL game between the Los Angeles Kings and the Anaheim Ducks.
+The record for the largest attendance at any ice hockey game in the UK is 17,551 at The O2 arena (London) on 30 September 2007 for an NHL game between the Los Angeles Kings and the Anaheim Ducks.